Translate

 But there certain professions where in fact the professionals are better than the talented amateurs.
 Math and Physics and the other natural sciences come to mind.

 But in the field of Philosophy the professionals seems to be fairly good at word puzzles and that is all.
 When they start to talk about Physics I run the other way.
-The repeat clichés they think are true because they heard them from someplace.
+They repeat clichés they think are true because they sound good.